top of page

 • They must have a strong financial position – This includes a good credit history, manageable debts, and stable income.

-• They must be closely related – Usually an immediate family member such as a parent.
+• They must be closely related – Usually, an immediate family member such as a parent.
 Some lenders accept siblings or grandparents, but rarely friends or extended relatives.

 • They must receive independent advice – Most lenders require guarantors to get independent legal (and sometimes financial) advice before signing.